kz0817/blade/ansible-playbooks/README.md

     ansible-playbook -i hosts home.yml

+When you skip to download the blade repository, add the `--skip-tags dl_blade`

 Keep in mind that
 - SSH agent forwarding be enabled
 - python3 and git pakcages be installed